 Have you ever worried about doing something too similar – or conversely, something too niche or unfamiliar?
 I’d love to hear what you have to say!

-If you like chatting about writing, follow my blog—there’s a place to sign up on the lefthand side of the page.
+If you like chatting about writing, follow my blog—you can subscribe below.
 Happy writing!